armory/docs-cdaas/content/en/deployment/monitor-deployment.md

 ## Monitor deployments using the UI

-When you navigate to the **Deployments** tab of the UI, you land on the **All Deployments** page, which shows all the apps for a specific tenant.
-If you don't see a deployment that you're expecting to see, refresh the list or verify the tenant the deployment belongs to.
+When you navigate to the **Deployments** tab of the UI, you land on the **All Deployments** page, which shows all the deployments for a specific tenant.
+If you don't see a deployment that you're expecting to see, verify the tenant the deployment belongs to.
 You can switch tenants in the top right menu by clicking on your username.

-On the **All Deployments** page, you can select a specific app to go a page that shows a graphical representation the target environments that you defined in your deployment config file.
-If your deployment contains only one target environment, clicking the app takes you straight to target environment overview page.
+On the **All Deployments** page, you can select a specific deployment to go a page that shows a graphical representation of the target environments that you defined in your deployment config file.
+If your deployment contains only one target environment, clicking the deployment takes you straight to the target environment overview page.

-### Deployment Graph page
+### View the deployment graph

 The deployment graph page gives you a general idea of the state of the deployment and what environment CD-as-a-Service is currently deploying to.
+This view is continuously in sync with your deployment.

 {{< figure src="/images/cdaas/multitarget-deploy.jpg" alt="The deployment starts in a dev environment.
 It then progresses to infosec and staging environments simultaneously.
 It finishes by deploying to a prod-west environment." >}}

+This graph uses nodes to represent key aspects of your deployment, gives a dynamic view of the execution of a deployment as it promotes through environments, and offers a historical view of a selected past deployment, including those that were canceled or rolled back.

+The nodes that appear on the Deployment Graph represent key aspects of your deployment.
+The connections between the nodes illustrate the promotion relationships and if applicable, current progress of an inflight deployment.

-More specifically, this view shows you how deployments are supposed to progress through different environments based on the constraints that you defined in the deployment config file.
-Clicking on a specific target environment takes you to the an overview page for that single target environment, where you can take additional action.
+Clicking on a specific target environment takes you to the an overview page for that single target environment, where you can view details and take additional action if needed.

-### Single environment
+### View a deployment trigger

+### View target details

 The **Environment Details** page for a single environment is where you monitor the progress of the deployment to that environment.
 If the strategy you specified involves user input, such as a manual approval, this is the page where you can approve or rollback the deployment.